 ASH cannot share medical bills for emergency flights, including domestic and international, whereby you are transported to the United States from a different country, even if the situation is life-threatening.
 We strongly encourage you to look into other available resources.
+In the case of international travel, travel medical insurance can typically be purchased through a travel agent.
 There are programs available for a small monthly fee in case you ever have to be air-lifted.